-Our audit approach consisted testing of the design and There is a risk that the valuation of inventory may operating effectiveness of the internal controls and substantive testing as follows:
+Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing as follows:

 - We assessed the Group's process for the valuation of inventories. - Evaluated the design, implementation and tested the operating effectiveness of the internal controls relating to the valuation of inventories, including Parent Company's management process for the review and approval of the estimated costs to complete the projects including construction cost incurred, construction budgets and net realizable value.
 We carried out a combination of procedures involving enquiry with Parent Company's management and observation, and inspection of evidence in respect of operation of these controls.